-Those responsible for harassment or bullying of any kind could be held liable in a personal injury claim.
-If you’ve been a victim of this, you could be entitled to compensation.
-With the support of a personal injury solicitor, you could make a claim against the negligent party to compensate the trauma you’ve endured.
+Those responsible for harassment or bullying of any kind could hold liability in a personal injury claim.
+If you’re a victim of this, you could receive compensation.
+With the support of a personal injury solicitor, you could claim against the negligent party to compensate for the trauma you’re enduring.

 Must I begin my harassment at work claim with a personal injury claims time limit?

-To make a harassment at work claim, you must begin your claim within 3 years from the date of the accident.
-Should you fail to begin your case within the 3-year limitation period, then it could hinder your claim validity.
+To make a harassment at work claim, you must begin it within 3 years of the date of the accident.
+Should you fail to begin your case within the 3-year limitation period, it could hinder your claim validity.

 Are there any exceptions to the limitation periods?

 In short, the answer is yes.
-If your case involves a child under the age of 18, then a litigation friend would be appointed to handle the case, and the limitation period may differ.
+If your case involves a child under 18, then a litigation friend would be appointed to handle the case, and the limitation period may differ.
 The limitation period may also differ for claims involving those who lack the mental capacity to handle their own case; cases of this nature would come under the Mental Capacity Act 2005.

 How much money can you get for harassment?

-Personal injury claims, including those involving harassment, are valued according to the extent of the victim’s suffering.
-If you’re wondering how much compensation for an assault claim you could be entitled to, you’ll need to undergo a consultation and medical assessment to determine how the harassment has affected you in order for a compensation estimate to be made.
+Personal injury claims, including those involving harassment, have payouts according to the extent of the victim’s suffering.
+If you’re wondering how much compensation for an assault claim you could receive, you’ll need to undergo a consultation and medical assessment to determine how the harassment affects you to receive a compensation estimate.
 Call free today for an evaluation of your potential harassment claims.

 What is an example of harassment?

-A common example of harassment in the workplace is unwanted sexual advances while in a professional environment.
-Often, victims may be worried to speak up for themselves due to the perpetrator being in a position of power, often linked to their job security.
-However, it’s always best to hold those accountable for their wrongdoings, particularly as you could be entitled to compensation.
+A common example of harassment in the workplace is inappropriate sexual advances while in a professional environment.
+Often, victims may worry about speaking up due to the perpetrator being in a position of power (i.e. job security).
+However, it’s always best to hold those accountable for their wrongdoings, particularly as you could receive compensation.